-In early 2019, RSSB commissioned the Air Quality Improvement Measures project, which carried out a high-level technology feasibility and cost study to explore potential air quality improvement measures for GB rail.
+The Air Quality Improvement Measures project, carries out a high-level technology feasibility and cost study to explore potential air quality improvement measures for rail.
 The study included technological measures as well as operational and infrastructure measures, both on and off the train.
 Measures were split into those which reduce emissions at source and measures which reduce exposure.

 In summary the study found the most effective ways of reducing emissions throughout the rail network include:

 - reducing the diesel on-time or on-power-time through: